A guerrilla gardener installed a pop-up wetland in the LA River. Here's how — and why

 "If you have rocks, if you have vegetation, if you have other things that slow the water down then it builds up faster.
 That's where you get the overtopping of the channel," said Ben Harris, an attorney with Los Angeles Waterkeeper, an environmental watchdog group.

 The whole reason the Los Angeles River became a concrete straightjacket was to prevent a repeat of the city's devastating floods in the 1930s.
-The Army Corps of Engineers channelized and paved the once-meandering river.
+The Army Corps of Engineers, the federal agency that manages the channel for flood control, channelized and paved the once-meandering river.
 The roughly 51-mile channel continues to serve as a hydro-highway shuttling stormwater runoff from the mountains to the sea.

+In response to questions about the guerrilla project, Army Corps of Engineers spokeswoman Dena O'Dell told NPR in an emailed statement: "The introduction of rocks, debris and sediment in the river is not something we allow, and our channel maintenance contractor will remove them if found."

 Generally, local officials and river advocates are far ahead of Rosenberg in revitalizing the channel.
 In recent years, the city has built several projects under a master plan designed to resurrect some of the river's natural habitat and expand public access.
 But progress is slow.
 Legal roadblocks and budget constraints have delayed the implementation of many proposals.